 - Uneven wear on the front tires

 A vehicle that has poor alignment can be a safety hazard.
 If the issue is not addressed, your car will begin to pull to one side as you drive, which is a sign that you’re losing control of steering.
 This issue can lead to dangerous situations, such as overcorrecting on a curve.

 For the front-end alignment to be efficient, it’s best practice to align the rear at the same time.
 As a general rule, if the front-end of the vehicle needs an alignment, it means that the rear-end of the vehicle has been doing most of the work.
 Two of the most common signs that the rear-end is poorly misaligned is visible, uneven wear on the rear tires and a slow response time after hitting a bump.

 Wheel Alignment Check

 If your car is experiencing any symptoms of misalignment, have it checked immediately.
 Otherwise, a wheel alignment check should become a part of your vehicle’s routine maintenance, and at a minimum, should be checked once a year.
 It’s best practice to have your alignment inspected each time you have other services performed, such as a tire rotation.

 The experienced team at Main Auto Body, Inc. wants to help keep your vehicle running smoothly.
 We will do a thorough inspection of your vehicle including your steering, suspension, and tires.
 Afterward, we will perform a full-service alignment that includes balance, rotation, and making adjustments to parts such as the toe angles and casters.

-For more information or to make an appointment, call or visit us at any of our seven locations in Albany, Corvallis, Dallas, Lebanon, Lincoln City, Newport, or Salem.
+For more information or to make an appointment, call or visit us at any of our Nine locations in Albany, Corvallis, Dallas, Lebanon, Lincoln City, Newport, or Salem.
 Our friendly staff will help you with all of your auto body repair needs.